Category:

 Professional Career

-Smith started off his professional basketball career with the Sacramento Kings, after the team selected him as the sixth pick of the 1987 NBA draft.
+Smith started his professional basketball career with the Sacramento Kings after the team selected him as the sixth pick of the 1987 NBA draft.
 He had a stellar rookie year, averaging 13.8 points and 7.1 assists per game, which landed him a spot on the NBA All-Rookie Team.
-He stayed with the Kings under after the 1989-90 season, when he was traded to the Houston Rockets.
-He stayed with the Rockets for the next six seasons, during which some of his achievements include averaging 17.7 points per game and helping the team achieve a 52-30 record (what was the best regular season in the history of the franchise at the time).
+He stayed with the Kings until after the 1989-90 season, when he was traded to the Houston Rockets.
+He stayed with the Rockets for the next six seasons, during which some of his achievements include averaging 17.7 points per game and helping the team achieve a 52-30 record (which was the best regular season in the history of the franchise at the time).
 While playing with the Rockets, Smith also won two NBA championships.

 (Photo by Stephen Lovekin/Getty Images)